 Please do not postpone submitting your application while waiting for us to receive all three of your letters.
 We will accept recommendation letters that arrive after the deadline.

-PDF copies of transcripts (from the institution where you are currently enrolled and/or from any institution that has awarded you, or will award you, a degree) are to be uploaded in the Academic Information section of the application.
-If it is against an institution’s policy to send official transcripts to you, please request an unofficial copy for yourself and scan that document.
-Please do not send paper copies of your transcripts UNLESS the first two options are not available to you.
+Scan transcripts from each institution you have attended, or are currently attending, and upload into the Academic Information section of the application.
+Redact, cross out, or cover your Social Security Number on the paper transcripts prior to scanning.
+Please do not send paper copies of your transcripts.
 If you are subsequently admitted and accept the offer of admission, we will require a formal and official paper transcript from your degree-awarding institution prior to matriculation.

 GRE General Test and GRE Subject Test